Eddie Howe: AFC Bournemouth

-Howe returned to AFC Bournemouth as a youth coach under Jimmy Quinn and took over as caretaker manager when Quinn was sacked on 31 December 2008.
-Even though his two games in charge as caretaker manager were away defeats, he was hired as the permanent manager of the club on 19 January 2009 and brought the club out of the relegation zone despite a 17-point deficit.
+Howe returned to Bournemouth as a youth coach under Jimmy Quinn and took over as caretaker manager when Quinn was sacked on 31 December 2008.
+Even though his two games in charge as caretaker manager were away defeats, he was hired as the permanent manager of the club on 19 January 2009 and brought the club out of the relegation zone despite them having begun the season with a 17-point deduction.

 In the start of the 2009–10 season, Howe won eight out of the nine games, a club record.
 In November 2009, Championship club Peterborough United approached Howe to replace Darren Ferguson as their manager but Howe rejected their approach.

-Despite the club's transfer embargo remaining in place for the rest of the season, AFC Bournemouth secured promotion to League One after two years in the fourth tier of English football thanks to a 2–0 away win at Burton Albion on 24 April 2010.
+Despite the club's transfer embargo remaining in place for the rest of the season, Bournemouth secured promotion to League One after two years in the fourth tier of English football thanks to a 2–0 away win at Burton Albion on 24 April 2010.

-In early 2011, Howe was approached by several other clubs but on 11 January announced that he was staying at AFC Bournemouth.
+In early 2011, Howe was approached by several other clubs but on 11 January announced that he was staying at Bournemouth.
 However, on 14 January 2011, Howe became the new Burnley manager after the club agreed a compensation deal with AFC Bournemouth.
-He took charge of his 100th and final AFC Bournemouth match of his first managerial spell with the club, later that day in a 2–1 defeat away to Colchester United.
+He took charge of his 100th and final Bournemouth match of his first managerial spell with the club, later that day in a 2–1 defeat away to Colchester United.

 Burnley

 On 16 January 2011, Howe was announced as the new manager of Burnley after signing a three-and-a-half-year contract at the Championship club.
 His first game in charge of Burnley was away to Scunthorpe on 22 January 2011, which ended in a 0–0 draw.
-Burnley finished 8th in the Championship in season 2010–11 and 13th in season 2011–12 under Howe.
+Burnley finished eighth in the Championship in season 2010–11 and 13th in season 2011–12 under Howe.
 He left Burnley in October 2012 citing "personal reasons" for his departure.